The Himalayan country and its sherpas race against time to save themselves and the tourism sector from climate change

 The Department for International Development, United Kingdom, is also assisting the government of Nepal to assess the impacts of climate change on the tourism sector and to develop measures to build resilience.

-The Adaptation to Climate Change Team (ACT) advocated the inclusion of tourism as a key thematic area as well as active collaboration with the private sector.
+The Action on Climate Today (ACT) advocated the inclusion of tourism as a key thematic area as well as active collaboration with the private sector.
 “We brought the attention of the government and the private sector to this issue during the NAP process.
 The stakeholders realised the need to have tourism as an additional sector of focus.
 Extreme events like Hudhud became the tipping point," says Sunil Acharya, ACT team leader in Nepal.

 Vinod Gautam, focal point on climate change in the Ministry of Culture, Tourism and Civil Aviation, says: “Our tourism industry relies on nature.
 If we don’t invest in resilience then risks will continue to increase and, eventually, the tourists will stop coming.”

 ACT realised there was a need to go beyond the NAP and engage the private sector to chalk out an operational pathway to make this vital industry more resilient to climate change.
 Knowledge gaps and shortage of concrete adaptation actions proved a hurdle.

 Therefore, ACT went to stakeholders with the idea of conducting a rigorous economic impact assessment of climate change on tourism.
 “What’s the impact of climate change in terms of loss to GDP?
 That’s the question we wanted to answer,” says Acharya.

 The ACT team and the Nepal government jointly conducted an economic impact assessment of climate change on tourism.
 The assessment revealed that the economic cost of loss and damage in the sector was equivalent to an annual average of 2–3% of total GDP between 1971 and 2015.
 With increasing impacts, this loss and damage will be even more significant.